Requirements for Honours

-The essay shall not exceed 5,000 words in length.
+The essay should not exceed 3,000 words in length (approx 9 pages double spaced excluding refs.).
 It shall be typewritten but not be bound.
-The submission date will be as advertised and an extension will not be permitted.
+The submission date must be by the date advertised.
+Extensions will not be permitted, except in the most exceptional circumstances, and by prior agreement from the Honours coordinator.
 Two copies of the essay are required.
 One copy is to be handed to the student's supervisor for comment and the second copy is to be handed to the course supervisor who will arrange for an appropriate member of the academic staff to read it.
 After criticism, a revised and updated essay may be submitted as the introduction to the thesis.
 It is, of course, recognised that during the year the research project may change; nevertheless this in no way reduces the importance of the essay.

 The student will prepare a thesis summarising their laboratory work.
 The submission dates advertised must be observed.
 There are two principal reasons for stressing this:

 - So that there will be adequate time for the staff of the department to read and assess each thesis without undue haste.